inner-whisper/inner-whisper.github.io/_posts/2023-01-02-rails-console-dsl-helpers.markdown

 After hundreds and thousands of times of writing `Apartment::Tenant...bla-bla` phrases, you feel anger.
 And you want to reduce your keyboard activity.

-So, let's simplify this work with **custom console helpers**.
+Such a routine can be simplified with **custom console helpers**.

+## Solution

-First, create a ruby class with the necessary helpers:
+First, create a ruby class with the necessary methods:

 ```ruby
 module Ops